ibm-cloud-docs/openshift/openshift_cli_install.md

 ## Installing the OpenShift Origin CLI (`oc`)
 {: #cli_oc}

-[Red Hat OpenShift on IBM Cloud](/docs/containers?topic=containers-openshift_tutorial) is available as a beta to test out OpenShift clusters.
-{: preview}

 To view a local version of the OpenShift dashboard and to deploy apps into your Red Hat OpenShift on IBM Cloud clusters, install the OpenShift Origin CLI (`oc`).
 The `oc` CLI includes a matching version of the Kubernetes CLI (`kubectl`).
 For more information, see the [OpenShift docs ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html).
 {: shortdesc}